siddhu-nioh/Frontend_Django_chat_AWS_lamda_3_tasks/README.md

-# Frontend_Django_chat_AWS_lamda_3_tasks
- indtall the dependencies for the django chat application django  and channels  , ensjure that seetings.py contain chat and  channels in installed apps  and the frontend  task is simply deloped please check it and  aws task pease install   boto 3 and aws coommand line interface to  invoke in the python local interface if in aws console they are pre isntalled no  need to worry when you aws cli give your all acount credentilas to run it
+install the dependencies for the django chat application django and channels , ensure that seetings.py contain chat and channels in installed apps and the frontend task is simply developed please check it and AWS task please install boto3 and AWS command line interface to invoke in the python local interface if in AWS console they are pre installed no need to worry when you AWScli give your all account credentials to run it

+pip install boto3
+pip install awscli
+aws configure

+run the django as
+python manage.py runserver

+run the html for the frontend task